 Property renovation as a way out of the crisis

-Millions of homes in Germany are poorly insulated or have old heating systems, which is a huge problem in the middle of the energy and environmental crisis: residential buildings account for more than a quarter of Germany’s total final energy consumption and almost 20% of all CO2 emissions.
-The German Environment Agency and the German Energy Agency are certain that energy upgrades in the building sector offer enormous savings potential – not only in terms of energy, but in the long term also in terms of money.
+Millions of homes in Austria are poorly insulated or have old heating systems, which is a huge problem in the middle of the energy and environmental crisis: residential buildings account for more than a quarter of Austria’s total final energy consumption and almost 15% of all CO2 emissions.
+The Republic of Austria’s Federal Ministry for Environment and Climate Action as well as the Austrian Energy Agency are certain that energy upgrades in the building sector offer enormous savings potential – not only in terms of energy, but in the long term also in terms of money.

 For bank customers, however, ESG is usually a very arduous and complex subject.
 They could use comprehensive support for the sustainable renovation of their properties.